nymag/dollar-slice/readme.md

-Dollar Slice
+Dollar Slice 🍕
 ============

 _"Cheap and easy."_

 Client-side micro-framework with heavy inspiration from AngularJS and BackboneJS.

-`DS.value('`🍕`', DS);`

 We use this micro-framework to increase the speed of JavaScript initialization.
-It's styled with familiar syntax from Angular and Backbone to reduce onboarding and training, but doesn't concern itself with templating, data-binding, routing, or other features that introduce bloat and complexity.
-The code is not very large and is well-documented, so its a highly recommended read.
+It's styled with familiar syntax from Angular and Backbone to reduce onboarding and training, but highly simplified.

-It divides our code into controllers and services.
+Dollar Slice divides client-side code into controllers and services.
 Controllers control a portion of the page.
 Services are reusable singletons that controllers can share.
 Both are deliberately designed to create testable and maintainable code.

 ##Basics